Swinney

 Swinney Grenache 2023

 Matt Swinney’s affection for the Southern Rhône and Priorat led him to plant bush-vine Grenache on Swinney’s ironstone hilltops in the 1990s.
-Grenache was hardly known in the state at the time, and there were many raised eyebrows in the region when the news got out.
+Grenache was hardly known in the area at the time, and there were many raised eyebrows in the region when the news got out.
 Matt’s hunch has since proved correct, and Swinney is now setting a new standard for Australian Grenache.

 The 2023 Swinney Grenache was picked by hand from the well-established, dry-grown bush vines on the Wilsons Pool vineyard’s rich gravel/loam soils.
 Each vine was passed over multiple times to harvest perfect fruit.
 The bunches were destemmed and sorted berry by berry.
 Fermentation occurred with 20% bunches―bolstering the structural frame to balance the intensely aromatic, flavourful fruit―in a combination of small wooden fermenters and stainless-steel tanks.
 The wine spent two weeks on skins before being pressed to large (3600-litre), seasoned French wood for 11 months’ maturation.
 Swinney’s signature combination of dense flavour core―from the dry-grown bush vines―and lucid red and blue fruit freshness is writ large over the 2023.
 It has spice, sinew and a very moreish close with energising freshness to its distinctly chalky tannins.